DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/tic_tac_toe.md

 ---
 id: tac_tac_toe
-shortdesc: How to play the tic-tac-toe game on your <span data-keyref="computer_model" />.
+shortdesc: How to play the tic-tac-toe game on your [computer_model].
 author: Marvin Walker
 ---